apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/setting-up-your-environment.md

 ### Install the Software

 **These instructions are for MacOS X,** which most developers use to test code that will eventually deploy to Linux.
 Also see this lovely [HOWTO for Windows](../howtos/windows.html) contributed by Michael Brown.
+Linux users can get going by installing the same operating system packages required by our [deployment HOWTO](../intermediate/deployment.html).

-This will get you set up on a Mac running OSX 10.9 or better.
+This tutorial will get you set up on a Mac running OSX 10.9 or better.

 We're going to install the following software: